gchq/sleeper/docs/developer-guide.md

 There are also scripts to build individual tools, like `scripts/cli/environment/buildWithDependencies.sh`.

+The `sleeper` command installed by the CLI is just a copy of the `runInDocker.sh` script, which runs the Docker tools images to carry out CLI commands.
+Building the images with the scripts above will replace the images used by an already-installed CLI, since they share the same local tags, but it will not update the installed copy of `runInDocker.sh` itself.
+If that script has changed since you installed the CLI, you'll need to update it manually.
-If you have the CLI installed already it will be replaced with the version that is built.
-If the `runInDocker.sh` script is different in the version you installed before, it will not be replaced.
-You can find it at `$HOME/.local/bin/sleeper`, and manually overwrite it with the contents of `./scripts/cli/runInDocker.sh`.
+You can find your installed copy at `$HOME/.local/bin/sleeper`, and overwrite it with the contents of `./scripts/cli/runInDocker.sh`.

 To install the CLI from the local repository, run the install script directly: